 integrationbranch before you can merge to the Staging environment and then the Production environment.
 You can only merge to Staging and Production using CLI commands with SSH or using the Project Web Interface.
 If you do not see the Staging or Production environments in your Project Web Interface, then you need to Add Staging and Production to Pro projects UI.

-Make sure all code for your site and stores is in the active Magento Commerce Git branch.
-If you point to or include hooks to code in other branches, especially a private branch, the build and deploy process will have issues.
-For example, add any new themes into the Git branch of code.
-If you include it from a private repo, the theme won’t build with the Magento code.
+Verify the code for your site and stores is in the Magento Commerce (Cloud) branch.
+If you point, or include hooks, to code in other branches, such as a private branch, you may encounter problems with the build and deploy process.
+For example, if you include a theme from a private repo in your branch, the theme will not build with the Magento code.

 Updating your Pro project: These sections include instructions for Pro projects with Staging and Production available in the Project Web Interface.
 To add Staging and Production to your interface, see Add Staging and Production to Pro projects UI.

 We can update Pro projects created before October 23, 2017.
 All new Pro projects include these features.
 Your ticket will be queued for update, which may take time to complete.
 We will keep you updated through the process.